 If you've got big plans to go camping and get high under the stars, be advised that you're not necessarily protected from federal prosecution on federal land.
 A ranger at Joshua Tree National Park told Tribune News Service that they would only issue a citation if other drugs were found, though they will confiscate cannabis.
 Other parks might not be so lenient, though.
 If what you’re consuming is in an inconspicuous edible form, however...

-It would be very difficult and very costly for you to do that, so we wouldn't recommend it unless you're extremely serious.
+Can I open my own dispensary?It would be very difficult and very costly for you to do that, so we wouldn't recommend it unless you're extremely serious.
 You might want to try getting a job as a budtender first, just to see if it's the sort of thing you're into.

-Sadly, no. Whether your employee is OK with cannabis use or not is entirely up to them, even if you are a medical marijuana patient.
+Am I protected from employee drug tests?Sadly, no. Whether your employee is OK with cannabis use or not is entirely up to them, even if you are a medical marijuana patient.

-According to federal law, cannabis is still illegal.
+Can I take cannabis on a plane?According to federal law, cannabis is still illegal.
 However, TSA's priority is not finding the nug you're taking with you on vacation.
 In a statement provided to Thrillist, TSA spokesperson Carrie Harmon said:

 “TSA’s focus is on terrorism and security threats to the aircraft and its passengers.
 TSA’s screening procedures, which are governed by federal law, are focused on security and are designed to detect potential threats to aviation and passengers.
 As has always been the case, if during the security screening procedures an officer discovers an item that may violate the law, TSA refers the matter to law enforcement.
 Law enforcement officials determine whether to initiate a criminal investigation.”